About This Chapter

 44. What is Ptosis? - Definition, Causes, Symptoms & Treatment

 Ptosis is a condition that causes drooping eyelids.
-In this lesson, we will explore the symptoms, causes, and treatment of ptosis.
+In this lesson, we'll explore the symptoms, causes, and treatment of ptosis.
 A short quiz follows to test your understanding.

 45. What Is Syncope? - Definition, Causes & Symptoms